nushell/nushell.github.io/book/README.md

 Nushell itself is written in [Rust](https://www.rust-lang.org).
 However, you do not have to be a Rust programmer to help.
 If you know some web development, you can contribute to improving this website or the Nana project.
+[Dataframes](dataframes.md) can use your data processing expertise.

 If you wrote a cool script, plugin or integrated Nushell somewhere, we'd welcome your contribution to `nu_scripts` or Awesome Nu.
-(You can contribute to Nushell just by using Nushell!)
 Discovering bugs with reproduction steps and filing GitHub issues for them is a valuable help, too!
+You can contribute to Nushell just by using Nushell!

+Since Nushell evolves fast, this book is in a constant need of updating.
 Contributing to this book does not require any special skills aside from a basic familiarity with Markdown.
-Since Nushell evolves fast, this book is in a constant need of updating.
 Furthermore, you can consider translating parts of it to your language.

 ## Community